 These 2 have had enough.

-Even if you don’t see any rabbits, just start rustling your bag and they’ll come charging.
+If you don’t see any rabbits, start rustling your bag and they’ll come charging.

 Don’t feed the rabbits near the road.
 They’ll get distracted and get run over.